jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-27.md

 realizes Him.
 Kabir used to say: 'God with form is my Mother, the Formless is my Father.
 Which shall I blame?
 Which shall I praise?
 The two pans of the scales are equally heavy.'
 Different paths for different temperaments
-"Hindus, Mussalmans, Christians, Saktas, Saivas, Vaishnavas, the Brahmajnanis of the time of the rishis, and you, the Brahmajnanis of modern times, all seek the same object.
+"Hindus, Muslims, Christians, Saktas, Saivas, Vaishnavas, the Brahmajnanis of the time of the rishis, and you, the Brahmajnanis of modern times, all seek the same object.
 A mother prepares dishes to suit the stomachs of her children.
 Suppose a mother has 608five children and a fish is bought for the family.
 She doesn't cook pilau or kalia for all of